Upstart (NASDAQ:UPST) Releases Q2 2022 Earnings Guidance

 Upstart (NASDAQ:UPST – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $0.29-$0.31 for the period, compared to the consensus earnings per share estimate of $0.54.
+The company provided earnings per share (EPS) guidance of $0.29-$0.31 for the period, compared to the consensus estimate of $0.54.
 The company issued revenue guidance of $295.00 million-$305.00 million, compared to the consensus revenue estimate of $334.81 million.Upstart also updated its FY 2022 guidance to EPS.

-Upstart (NASDAQ:UPST – Get Rating) last issued its quarterly earnings results on Monday, May 9th.
-The company reported $0.61 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.53 by $0.08.
-The company had revenue of $310.14 million for the quarter, compared to analysts’ expectations of $300.13 million.
-Upstart had a return on equity of 20.27% and a net margin of 15.23%.
-The firm’s revenue for the quarter was up 155.6% on a year-over-year basis.
-During the same period last year, the firm earned $0.12 EPS.
-Equities research analysts anticipate that Upstart will post 0.68 EPS for the current year.
+Upstart (NASDAQ:UPST – Get Rating) last announced its earnings results on Monday, May 9th.
+The company reported $0.61 earnings per share for the quarter, beating analysts’ consensus estimates of $0.53 by $0.08.
+The firm had revenue of $310.14 million for the quarter, compared to analyst estimates of $300.13 million.
+Upstart had a net margin of 15.23% and a return on equity of 20.27%.
+The company’s revenue for the quarter was up 155.6% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $0.12 EPS.
+Research analysts forecast that Upstart will post 0.68 EPS for the current year.

-In related news, General Counsel Alison Nicoll sold 7,500 shares of the firm’s stock in a transaction dated Wednesday, March 9th.
-The shares were sold at an average price of $117.92, for a total value of $884,400.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Dave Girouard sold 41,667 shares of the firm’s stock in a transaction dated Monday, May 2nd.
-The shares were sold at an average price of $80.00, for a total transaction of $3,333,360.00.
-Following the completion of the sale, the chief executive officer now owns 87,114 shares of the company’s stock, valued at $6,969,120.
+In other Upstart news, General Counsel Alison Nicoll sold 7,500 shares of the business’s stock in a transaction dated Wednesday, March 9th.
+The shares were sold at an average price of $117.92, for a total transaction of $884,400.00.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CEO Dave Girouard sold 83,333 shares of the business’s stock in a transaction dated Friday, April 1st.
+The stock was sold at an average price of $108.39, for a total transaction of $9,032,463.87.
+Following the sale, the chief executive officer now owns 87,114 shares in the company, valued at $9,442,286.46.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 208,308 shares of company stock valued at $20,564,172.
-Company insiders own 18.87% of the company’s stock.
+Over the last 90 days, insiders sold 215,883 shares of company stock worth $20,852,533.
+18.87% of the stock is owned by insiders.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Vanguard Group Inc. raised its holdings in Upstart by 16.9% in the 1st quarter.
-Vanguard Group Inc. now owns 5,822,210 shares of the company’s stock valued at $635,145,000 after acquiring an additional 840,668 shares during the period.
-BlackRock Inc. raised its holdings in Upstart by 11.5% in the 1st quarter.
-BlackRock Inc. now owns 2,355,881 shares of the company’s stock valued at $257,003,000 after acquiring an additional 242,348 shares during the period.
-State Street Corp increased its holdings in shares of Upstart by 22.5% during the first quarter.
-State Street Corp now owns 965,978 shares of the company’s stock worth $105,379,000 after purchasing an additional 177,706 shares during the period.
-Northern Trust Corp increased its holdings in shares of Upstart by 26.4% during the first quarter.
-Northern Trust Corp now owns 433,243 shares of the company’s stock worth $47,263,000 after purchasing an additional 90,383 shares during the period.
-Finally, Charles Schwab Investment Management Inc. increased its holdings in shares of Upstart by 2.3% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 270,008 shares of the company’s stock worth $29,455,000 after purchasing an additional 5,960 shares during the period.
-59.65% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently added to or reduced their stakes in UPST.
+Dimensional Fund Advisors LP purchased a new stake in shares of Upstart during the third quarter worth approximately $1,039,000.
+American International Group Inc. increased its stake in shares of Upstart by 240.4% during the third quarter.
+American International Group Inc. now owns 885 shares of the company’s stock worth $280,000 after buying an additional 625 shares during the period.
+Flagship Harbor Advisors LLC acquired a new position in Upstart in the fourth quarter valued at approximately $303,000.
+Alliancebernstein L.P. boosted its holdings in Upstart by 13.3% in the fourth quarter.
+Alliancebernstein L.P. now owns 21,282 shares of the company’s stock valued at $3,220,000 after purchasing an additional 2,506 shares in the last quarter.
+Finally, Guggenheim Capital LLC boosted its holdings in Upstart by 132.2% in the fourth quarter.
+Guggenheim Capital LLC now owns 1,781 shares of the company’s stock valued at $269,000 after purchasing an additional 1,014 shares in the last quarter.
+Hedge funds and other institutional investors own 59.65% of the company’s stock.

 Upstart Holdings, Inc operates a cloud- based artificial intelligence (AI) lending platform in the United States.
 The company's platform aggregates consumer demand for loans and connects it to its network of the company's AI- enabled bank partners.
 Its platform connects consumers, banks, and institutional investors through a shared AI lending platform.